NasKar2/freenas-backup-wordpress/README.md

 ### Automate Backup

-Create a cron job pointing to the backup.sh file and Set cron="yes" in the backup-config
+Create a cron job pointing to the backup.sh file.

 ## Disclaimer
 It's your data.
 It's your responsibility.
 This resource is provided as a community service.
 Use it at your own risk.